cjbackman/cjbackman.com/content/on/migrating-a-promotions-engine.md

 Like the synchronous API, we also depended on native commercetools fields in our asynchronous interface, i.e., the _OrderCreated_ event schema.
 We deprecated those fields and extended the schema with the promotion object described above.
 The updated schema enabled the downstream teams to migrate while the integration team was integrating the new promotion engine.

-With the building blocks defined, i.e., _the how_, we also had to decide on sequencing, _the when_.
+With the building blocks defined, i.e., _the how_ we also had to decide on sequencing, _the when_.

 ## First expand, then migrate, and finally contract